-Child Missing or Absent from Education
+Child missing or absent from education

-All Staff should be aware that children being absent from education (low attendance) or going missing from education (not on roll with a school), particularly repeatedly or for a prolonged period of time, can act as a vital warning sign of a range of safeguarding possibilities.
+All Staff should be aware that children being absent from education (low attendance) or going missing from education (not on roll with a school), particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
 This may include abuse and neglect, which may include sexual abuse or exploitation and child criminal exploitation.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
 Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.
 Staff should be aware of their school or college's unauthorised absence and children missing from education procedures.